Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: You don't need to do 4,000 different things.
 You need to do 12 things 4,000 times with pig-headed discipline.

 Why It's Not Rubbish: This is a masterclass in focus and execution.
-Holmes provides a dozen key strategies to implement, from creating a powerful core story to effective time management.
-His “Dream 100” strategy for targeting your ideal clients is worth the book's price.
+Holmes provides a dozen key strategies for implementation, ranging from creating a powerful core story to effective time management.
+His “Dream 100” strategy for targeting your ideal clients is worth the price of the book.

 17. Fanatical Prospecting by Jeb Blount